My cousin George during filming for his Nollywood blockbuster, Festival of Love

-Oh, I forgot about my absolute favourite moment from what I've seen of the film.
+Oh, I forgot about my absolute favorite moment from what I've seen of the film.
 The love scene with the goddess in the waterfall.

 So you suddenly had an army of fans?

 Not quite, but even as I'm talking to you now, I'm getting messages and friend requests from Nigerian women, either complimenting me on my chemistry with the goddess, or suggesting that we get married so they can get a visa.
-Wait, one just popped up on Facebook chat – someone called Promise Love – she's asking if I know how she can get an audition for a film.
+Wait, one just popped up on Facebook chat—someone called Promise Love—she's asking if I know how she can get an audition for a film.
+Hook her up.

 Oh, also, about a year after all this, I was out at a club in Manchester.
-It was about five in the morning, and I was having a pee.
-This guy taps on my shoulder and goes, "Are you that boy from that movie Festival Of Love?"
-I told him I was, so he got five of his mates into the loo and they made me reenact the "You're the most beautiful black creature..." scene in this nightclub toilet at five in the morning.
+It was about five in the morning, and I was taking a piss.
+This guy taps on my shoulder and goes, "Are you that boy from that movie Festival of Love?"
+I told him I was, so he got five of his friends into the bathroom and they made me reenact the "You're the most beautiful black creature…" scene in this nightclub toilet at five in the morning.
 It was bizarre.

 Yep, seems it.
-Thanks George, see you at the next family barbeque.
+Thanks George, see you at the next family barbecue.

 Follow Jamie on Twitter: @jamie_clifton